Meta-Learning the Inductive Biases of Simple Neural Circuits: Meta-Learning Areas of Function Space

 for each previous meta-learners $f_{\theta_i}(\vx)$ and the current meta-learner $f_{\theta'}(\vx)$.
 From the learner's perspective nothing has changed, at each meta-step it simply learns to fit the meta-learner that is currently being trained.
 But each additional meta-learner must discover an easy-to-generalise function that is orthogonal to all previous meta-learners.

 We again validate this scheme on linear and kernel regression.
 For linear regression of 2D data the meta-learners learn two orthogonal linear labellings, then a third orthogonal function that the learner struggles to generalise, as expected, Fig.~3B.
 For the kernel regression network we described previously theory predicts that the meta-learners should learn the eigenfunctions in decreasing order of their eigenvalue.
-We find this to a good approximation, Fig.~3C, learning approximations to the three first order spherical harmonics, and then three approximations to second order harmonics.
+We find this to a good approximation, Fig.~3C, learning approximations of, first, the three first order spherical harmonics, and second, three linear combinations of the second order harmonics.

-For linear classifiers (e.g. linear and kernel regression) the full set of orthogonal functions explains the entire inductive bias, since the average generalisation error of any target function is the sum of the generalisation errors of each the kernel eigenfunctions weighted by projection of the target function onto that eigenfunction.
+For linear classifiers (e.g. linear and kernel regression) the full set of orthogonal functions explains the entire inductive bias, since the average generalisation error on any target function is the sum of the errors on each kernel eigenfunctions weighted by projection of the target function onto that eigenfunction.
 This will not in general be true, since for a non-linear classifier the generalisation error on a function $f(\vx) = f_a(\vx) + f_b(\vx)$ does not equal the generalisation error on $f_a(\vx)$ plus that on $f_b(\vx)$.
-Nonetheless, we expect the set of orthogonal functions will still be a helpful guide to a network's inductive bias, even for non-linear classifiers.
+Nonetheless, we expect the set of orthogonal functions will be a helpful guide to a network's inductive bias, even for non-linear classifiers.